microsoft/microsoft-ui-xaml/specs/xaml-backdrop-api.md

     protected override void OnTargetConnected(ICompositionSupportsSystemBackdrop connectedTarget, XamlRoot xamlRoot) {
+        // Calling the base OnTargetConnected initializes the default configuration object
+        // returned by GetDefaultSystemBackdropConfiguration() to reflect environment changes
-        base.OnTargetConnected(connectedTarget, xamlRoot);
+        // affecting this SystemBackdrop instance (specified by {connecteedTarget, XamlRoot}). base.OnTargetConnected(connectedTarget, xamlRoot);

+        // Although this sample does not support sharing MicaSystemBackdrop instances
+        // (eg Window1.SystemBackdrop = Window2.SystemBackdrop = myMicaSystemBackdrop)
+        // such sharing is possible and is supported by the built-in DestkopAcrylicBackdrop and
+        // MicaBackdrop materials.
+To implement sharing in a custom material, vectorize the
+        // backing ICompositionController storage to keep a separate instance for each usage
+        // context (eg via map keyed on connectedTarget).
+Note that SystemBackdrop similarly
+        // vectorizes the associated default configuration objects returned by
+        // GetDefaultSystemBackdropConfiguration(connectedTarget, xamlRoot), ensuring
-        if(_micaController != null)
+        // the configuration reflects each usage context when SystemBacdkrop is shared. if(_micaController != null)
         {
             throw new Exception("This controller cannot be shared");